oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

   that supports selective disclosure as defined in this document and can contain both regular claims and digests of selectively-disclosable claims.

 Disclosure:
-:  A combination of a salt, a cleartext claim name (in case the claim is a key/value pair and not an array element), and a cleartext claim value, all of which are used to calculate a digest for the respective claim.
+:  A combination of a salt, a cleartext claim name (in case the claim is a key-value pair and not an array element), and a cleartext claim value, all of which are used to calculate a digest for the respective claim.

 Cryptographic Holder Binding:
 :  Ability of the Holder to prove legitimate possession of an SD-JWT by proving